Denmark–Lithuania relations: Danish support for EU membership (1993–2004)

 When Denmark took over the Presidency of the Council of the European Union in 1993, the council assured that Lithuania would become a member of the union as soon as the Copenhagen criteria were fulfilled.
 For this, Denmark supported and mentored Lithuania on wide-range subjects from negotiations with the European Union to local bureaucratic projects.
 To prepare ten Eastern European countries for EU membership, Denmark began the FEU program of which Lithuania received the most funds and most projects (26% of projects and 33% of committed funds).
 At the Helsinki European Council in 1999, Lithuania presented the results of their reforms to the council which exceeded expectations, and Denmark could therefore rely on these results in persuading the other EU countries for a Lithuanian membership.
 As the EU opened negotiations with Lithuania after the Helsinki meeting, Denmark began assisting Lithuania so the latter would be better equipped for the negotiations.
 Denmark moreover negotiated for financial support from the EU for Lithuania to close down Ignalina Nuclear Power Plant – a prerequisite for membership.
 In 2002, Lithuanian President Valdas Adamkus stated that Denmark was the largest sponsor of the country.

 Lithuania became a member of the European Union on 1 May 2004.

 Visits by Danish Prime Ministers and Lithuanian Presidents

-Lithuanian President Rolandas Paksas visited Denmark in April 2003 and Dalia Grybauskaitė in both 2013 and 2016.
+Lithuanian President Rolandas Paksas visited Denmark in April 2003 and Dalia Grybauskaitė visited in both 2013 and 2016.

 Conversely, Danish Prime Minister Poul Nyrup Rasmussen visited Lithuania in 2000, Anders Fogh Rasmussen in 2005, Helle Thorning-Schmidt in 2011 and Lars Løkke Rasmussen in 2018.

 Due to the Russian invasion of Ukraine, Danish Prime Minister Mette Frederiksen accompanied by leaders of five parliamentary parties paid a visit to the Šiauliai Air Base in late March 2022.
 The air base hosted Danish F-16 jets.